jaredly/j3/Roadmap.md

   Which means externals needs to start returning `types depended on`. and ...

-- [ ] I want a "display" attribute on nstop
+- [x] I want a "display" attribute on nstop

+- [x] gotta be able to ...spread in front of a thing

+I REALLLY want to be able to drag things around

 - [ ] I kindof want "collapse" to be ternary.
   - first level (just hide ns children)